MattClarkson/CMakeCatchTemplate/README.md

 The main way to use this project is:

  1. Clone this project.
-If you intend to use [pybind11](https://github.com/pybind/pybind11), you must use ```git clone --recursive``` as pybind is included as a git submodule.
+If you intend to use [pybind11](https://github.com/pybind/pybind11), or [Boost.Python](https://www.boost.org/doc/libs/1_69_0/libs/python/doc/html/index.html) and [pyboostcvconverter](https://github.com/Algomorph/pyboostcvconverter), you must use ```git clone --recursive``` as pybind and pyboostcvconverter are included as a git submodules.
  2. Rename the top-level project folder to the folder name of your choice.
  3. Rename all instances of ```MYPROJECT``` (all uppercase), ```myproject``` (all lowercase), ```MyProject``` (camelcase) and the namespace ```mp``` with names of your choice, by running the `rename.sh` script in a ```bash``` environment.
 Credit and thanks go to [ddervs](https://github.com/ddervs) for `rename.sh`.
 Running `rename.sh` should be performed before running CMake for the first time if you plan on doing an "in source" build.
  4. Set your KWStyle and CppCheck settings in ```Utilities/KWStyle``` and ```Utilities/CppCheck```.